Skip To Main Content

 Manatee County uses JAG funds to support local strategies that enhance community safety, reduce crime, and improve outcomes for individuals involved in the justice system.

-FY2025 Federal Funding Status
+FY25 Federal Funding Status

 Meeting Info

-• March 18, 2026 - Update: The meeting has been cancelled and rescheduled to March 25, 2026, 12:00 p.m. to 1:30 p.m., in the BCC Conference Room, 9th Floor.
-Additional public seating with live video viewing will be available on the 5th floor in the Dolphin Room.
+The Public Safety Coordinating Council (PSCC) meeting was held from 12:00 p.m. to 1:30 p.m. in the BCC Conference Room (9th Floor).
+Additional public seating with live video viewing was available in the Dolphin Room (5th Floor).

 Members